huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 ![](https://github.com/huntermhopkins/data-analysis-projects/blob/main/Gunner%20Evaluation/gunner_example.gif)

-Notice the gunner in the white jersey at the top of the screen make his way past the two jammers defending him.
+Notice the gunner in the white jersey towards the top of the screen make his way past the two jammers defending him.
 After a quick shove and some nimble movement, he's able to blow by them and make a shoestring tackle on the returner.

 # Table of Contents
 <details open>